mbilokonsky/bash-color/README.md

 color.white('this text is white');
 ```

 Additionally, the wrap() method allows you to pass in three arguments: your string, the color you want to use and a style value.
-Styles are enumerated as color.styles, and include bold, underline, background, high intensity text, high intensity bold text and high intensity background.
+Colors are enumerated as `color.colors`.
+Styles are enumerated as `color.styles`, and include bold, underline, background, high intensity text, high intensity bold text and high intensity background.

 ```js
 color.wrap('this string will have a high-intensity blue background.', color.colors.BLUE, color.styles.hi_background);